David R. Daines: Academic career (1967–2006)

 In 1969, as associate professor at USU, he began service in USAID's War on Hunger program as a water law and institutions specialist and also became USU's first professor of water law.
-Much of that service was in the Andean Region where he organized and directed the Andean Water Law Seminar of 1974, principally authored "Water Legislation in The Andean Pact Countries" 1974, consulted in drafting the 1974 Ecuador Water Code, designed and directed a survey of over 100 water-user organizations in four Andean countries, and served on the commission for the development of an international river between Ecuador and Peru.
+Much of that service was in the Andean Region (Colombia, Ecuador, Peru, Bolivia, Chile) where he organized and directed the Andean Water Law Seminar of 1974, principally authored "Water Legislation in The Andean Pact Countries" 1974, consulted in drafting the 1974 Ecuador Water Code, designed and directed a survey of over 100 water-user organizations in four Andean countries, and served on the commission for the development of an international river between Ecuador and Peru.
 His work in the War on Hunger program also included serving as a member of the organizing committee of the first Global Water Law Systems conference in Valencia, Spain in 1975.
 He co-authored and co-presented "Water Law and Administration in The United States of America" for the conference.
 In the early 1980s he authored and directed the production of an irrigation training audio/video series at USU.